Fellow-Consulting-AG/docapp-docs/docs/en/docbits/dashboard/index.md

 ![List of Columns](/_images/docbits/Dashboard/Dashboard Index - Images/image_10_change_column_3png.png)

-From this menu you can select the column names and use the arrows to add and remove the columns you desire as illustrated below
+From this menu, you can select the column names and use the arrows to add and remove the columns you desire.

 ![Select Columns](/_images/docbits/Dashboard/Dashboard Index - Images/image_11_change_column_4.png)